 There are certain built-in objects available whenever an ECMAScript program begins execution.
 One, the global object, is part of the lexical environment of the executing program.
 Others are accessible as initial properties of the global object.

-Unless specified otherwise, the [[Class]] internal property of a built-in object is "Function" if that built-in object has a [[Call]] internal property, or "Object" if that built-in object does not have a [[Call]] internal property.
+Unless specified otherwise, a built-in object has the [[NativeBrand]] internal property with value NativeFunction if that built-in object has a [[Call]] internal property.
 Unless specified otherwise, the [[Extensible]] internal property of a built-in object initially has the value true.